-- 10.31 The Airport has a Noise Action Plan (as required under the Environmental Noise Directive 2002/49/EC) which was adopted in 2013 and outlines a 5-year management plan for noise management.
-The Action Plan will be revised in 2018 and will build upon the current mitigation actions in relation to the Masterplan. - 10.32 Mitigation measures for the Masterplan, many of which are already in use, could be -
+- have been much greater without the modernisation of aircraft types. - 10.30 The Airport has a Noise Action Plan (as required under the Environmental Noise Directive 2002/49/EC) which was adopted in 2013 and outlines a 5-year management plan for noise management.
+The Action Plan will be revised in 2018 and will build upon the current mitigation actions in relation to the Masterplan. - 10.31 Mitigation measures for the Masterplan, many of which are already in use, could be -